modularscale/modularscale-sass/readme.md

 #### Initial setup and usage:

-The first thing you’ll want to do when you start using modular scale is configure it to meet your needs.
+The first thing you'll want to do when you start using modular scale is configure it to meet your needs.
 This is done in the `ms.$settings` map.

 ```scss
 ms.$settings: (base: 1rem, ratio: 1.25);